 - 2014: Became known as the Midstate Chamber of Commerce, Inc.

-- 2019: Formed the Nutmeg State Chamber Alliance with partner, Hamden Regional Chamber of Commerce
+- 2019: Formed the Nutmeg State Chamber Alliance with its partner, Hamden Regional Chamber of Commerce

-Today we are actively involved with economic development and workforce development as well as business attraction, business growth and business retention.
-We have expanded with more than 35% of our 585 members from the communities neighboring Meriden.
-That's why we are called the Midstate Chamber of Commerce.
+Today we are actively involved with economic development and workforce development as well as business attraction, business growth, and business retention.
 We believe that there is an economy in central Connecticut that is not New Haven OR Hartford...it is BOTH New Haven and Hartford...and beyond!
 We serve and promote all of our member businesses and their communities.